Cedar County News: History

 Rob Dump and Peggy Year purchased the Cedar County News in 1992.
 They bought three additional papers in 1996: the Laurel Advocate, the Randolph Times and the Osmond Republican.
 They later purchased the Coleridge Blade and the Wausa Gazette, forming a group of newspapers known as Northeast Nebraska News.

 In 2017, Peggy Year became president of the Nebraska Press Association.
 During that time, she and Rob launched NewsFirst, an app/widget that aggregates news stories from across 16 Nebraska newspapers.
 That year, the Cedar County News took home four awards from the National Newspaper Association, including first place in the freedom of information category, second place in the best photo essay category, first place in the best sports photo category, and honorable mention in the humorous column category.

 In 2018, the Cedar County News received three awards from the National Newspaper Association, including first place in the humorous column category, and honorable mentions for feature photo and social media.

+In 2023, Rob Dump was elected as President of the Nebraska Press Association, making him the fourth publisher of the Cedar County News to hold that honor.
+His 2023 election marked the third time he had been elected to guide a statewide newspaper association.
+He was elected President of the Nebraska Press Association Advertising Service in 2006.
+He was elected President of the Nebraska Press Association Foundation in 2014.
+He is one of only a handful of people to hold all three offices.

+Under the guidance of publishers Rob Dump and Peggy Year, The Cedar County News has collected more state, regional and national honors than any other newspaper in Northeast Nebraska.
+The newspaper won 28 Nebraska Press Association awards in 2023 and garnered 10 National Newspaper awards that same year.